 Where do I start?

-Whether you’re a literature lover, a podcast fiend, a news junkie or a YA, science-fiction or crime thriller fan, Sydney Writers’ Festival has an event for you.
-But amid the 250 plus events on the bill, you might not know where to start.
-We’ve put together a guide to help you navigate the 2018 Festival program.
+Whether you’re a literature lover, a news junkie or a YA, science-fiction or crime thriller fan, Sydney Writers’ Festival has an event for you.
+But amid the 300 plus events on the bill, you might not know where to start.
+We’ve put together a guide to help you navigate the 2019 Festival program.

 A Message from our Artistic Director

 If you’re after some guidance, why not take it from the person who knows the Festival program best.
-Read Artistic Director Michaela McGuire’s opening message here.
+Read Michaela McGuire’s Artistic Director's message, here.

-Three of Australia’s finest writers and thinkers – Sarah Krasnostein, Charlotte Wood and Marcia Langton – have brought their unique creative vision and perspective on the Festival’s theme of Power to the Festival program.
+This year’s program is enriched by two special guests who have brought their unique creative vision to the Festival.
 You can read more about our Guest Curators on our blog.

-For this year’s biggest names and not-to-be-missed galas, check out our Festival Highlights.
+For this year’s biggest names and not-to-be-missed events, check out our Festival highlights.